-When amnesia is ignored misdiagnoses occur and should be given to the 'logistics' team within the reforms miss the mark.
-We tell ourselves that we can coordination framework.
-Logistics capacities are a fix cyclical problems by remedying how we learn, generic feature of most coordination frameworks, they or by getting to grips with coordination failures or are typically responsible for information management by increasing the use of evidence and research in planning efforts.
+When amnesia is ignored misdiagnoses occur and reforms miss the mark.
+We tell ourselves that we can fix cyclical problems by remedying how we learn, or by getting to grips with coordination failures or by increasing the use of evidence and research in planning efforts.
 These are all worthy endeavours, which will certainly improve disaster management efforts, but they are meaningless if they are forgotten because of the individual, organisational and network dynamics discussed above.
 If we really want to treat the pathologies that have created long-running problems in humanitarian responses to crises, we will need to work out how to remember them across time.